ucsd-cse231-s22/chocopy-wasm-compiler-A/conflicts/inheritance-conflicts.md

 ### 6. Error reporting

+We did not find the pull request for the error reporting group here, so we were unable to review this.
+We did check the testing group and since that is just testing complex cases, we believe there should be no merge conflicts.
+Logically, the error reporting group should have no merge conflicts with Inheritance either since they are orthogonal.

 ### 7. Fancy calling conventions
+Since this feature deals with just function implementations, it can easily be used in the method calls in our classes.
+E.g.:

+    class A(object):
+        def print_list(self : A, x: int  = 5):
+            a : List = None

+    a1: A = None
+    a1 = A()
+    a1.print_list()

+The only change that will automatically happen is the parameter that we use in method calls will automatically have the additional tags that this team implements.

 ### 8. for loops/iterators
+Supporting For Loops and iterators would essentially require the group to declare a new iterator class, like Range().
+Since this class can be called like any other class, and it does not inherit any class other than object, these changes do not impact any inhertitance features.

+E.g.:

+    class Range(object):
+      current : int = 0
+      min : int = 0
+      max : int = 0
+      def new(self:Range, min:int, max:int)->Range:
+        self.min = min
+        self.current = min
+        self.max = max
+        return self
+      def next(self:Range)->int:
+        c : int = 0
+        c = self.current
+        self.current = self.current + 1
+        return c
+      def hasnext(self:Range)->bool:
+        return self.current < self.max

+    cls:Range = None
+    i:int = 0
+    cls = Range().new(1, 4)

+    for i in cls:
+       print(i)
+       continue
+       print(i)

+    i = 20
+    print(i)

+We do not see any conflicts with this team''s PR.

 ### 9. Front-end user interface

 ### 10. Generics and polymorphism

 ### 11. I/O, files
+The file I/O implementation have no conflicts with the inheritance as the I/O group's functions and enums are completely orthogonal to classes.
+The I/O group does most of its work in the JS files and exports APIs that can be called in WASM and run this code.
+As they build their own enums and work generally with function level APIs, their code should be directly compatible with classes.

+Eg:
+    f:File = None
+    f = open(0, 3)
+    f.read(1)
+    f.write(1)
+    f.close()
+    (Here, the whole File class and all its functions are imported from their implementation in JS and thus do not interact with inheritance)

 ### 13. Lists